Skip to main content

 Wall of Hardware at the Computerspielemuseum Berlin © Jörg Metzner/CSM

-60 years of computer games!
-Quite a lot has come together.
-Experience the current virtual world in the Computer Games Museum.
-From the first games to the latest innovations, from functional classics to rarities and 3-D simulators, you can immerse yourself in the interactive cultural history of games here.
-What's especially nice is how much you can try out for yourself - including rare originals and milestones of the genre like Oculus Rift.
+More than 60 years of computer games!
+A lot has come together.
+Experience the current virtual world at the Computer Games Museum.
+From the first games to the latest innovations, from functional classics to rarities and 3D simulators, you can immerse yourself in the interactive cultural history of games.
+What's particularly nice is how much you can try out for yourself - including rare originals and milestones of the genre such as Oculus Rift.

 5. DDR Museum